leotoueg/Employee-Turnover-Prediction/README.md

 # Employee-Turnover-Prediction
-Data Analytics project to predict employee turnover
+Data Analytics project to predict employee turnover, report can be found in employeeTurnover.ipynb